fperez/fperez.org-src/code/indefero_dreamhost.rst

 mentioned), so it took me a fair amount of time to get the whole thing working.
 I am putting together these notes in the hope they save someone else time, and the InDefero team is welcome to use any or all of this in their own documents.
+I estimate that with a document like this one, you should be able to start from scratch and configure an entire setup in 2-4 hours, assuming you are comfortable working in a Linux command-line environment and are used to building software from source.

 Please let me know of any inaccuracies in this document so I can correct them for the benefit of others.